-Canine Distemper (CD) is a deadly viral infection in dogs caused by the Canine Distemper Virus (CDV), now known as Canine morbillivirus.
-It is a highly contagious disease that attacks multiple organs and organ systems of the infected dog.
+Canine Distemper (CD) is a highly contagious and deadly viral infection in dogs caused by the Canine Distemper Virus (CDV), also known as Canine morbillivirus.
+It affects multiple organs and organ systems in dogs and can infect various animals, but dogs are most at risk.

 What Causes Canine Distemper?